University of Alberta: Establishment in Edmonton

-Rutherford House, on the northeast corner of the University of Alberta campus.
+Rutherford House, home of the University of Alberta's founder Alexander Cameron Rutherford, on the northeast corner of the University of Alberta campus.

 Heated wrangling took place between the cities of Calgary and Edmonton over the location of the provincial capital and of the university.
 It was stated that the capital would be north of the North Saskatchewan River and that the university would be in a city south of it.
 The city of Edmonton became the capital and the then-separate city of Strathcona on the south bank of the river, where Premier Alexander Rutherford lived, was granted the university.
 When the two cities were amalgamated in 1912, Edmonton became both the political and academic capital.

 With Henry Marshall Tory as its first president, the University of Alberta started operation in 1908.
 Forty-five students attended classes in English, mathematics and modern languages, on the top floor of the Queen Alexandra Elementary School in Strathcona while the first campus building, Athabasca Hall, was under construction.
 In a letter to Rutherford in early 1906, while he was in the process of setting up McGill University College in Vancouver, Tory wrote, "If you take any steps in the direction of a working University and wish to avoid the mistakes of the past, mistakes which have fearfully handicapped other institutions, you should start on a teaching basis."

 Of the 45 students in the university's first cohort in 1908, seven were women.
 These original seven formed a type of sorority, called Seven Independent Spinsters, or S.I.S., with the intention of supporting the women's social and academic needs.
 In 1909, the group changed its name to the Wuaneita Club, and then to the Wuaneita Society in 1910.
 All female students at the university were initiated into the Society every fall.
 The group heavily appropriated from Cree culture: the name Wuaneita is a rough equivalent to the Cree word meaning "kind-hearted"; their initiation ceremonies featured costumes with feathers and headdresses; the society president was called the "Big Chief": and the motto of the group was "payuk uche kukeyow, mena kukeyow uche payuk,” a rough translation into Cree of "all for one, one for all" that is still engraved above the outer doors of Pembina Hall on main campus.
 For much of the Wuaneita Society's existence, as they were coopting First Nations traditions and ceremonies, the Potlatch ban was in effect in Canada.
 The group wound down in 1973 once the population of female students on campus had outgrown the need for a supportive society.